vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

    To add a New Connection, you can click on the "+" icon on the upper left corner under connections window frame.
     ![](images/newConnection.png)

     You can add the connection information to connect.
-In our case, we will run Queries as SSB user for PDB orclpdb.
+In our case, we will run Queries as SSB/Ora_DB4U user for service orclpdb.
     ![](images/SSBconnection.png)
     "Test" your connection and Click Save to save the connection alias.